minnojs/docsite/content/en/docs/time/API/stimuli.md

 ## nolog
 If this attribute is set to true, this stimulus (and its associated media) will not be logged.
+This is usefull for example for focus stimuli and feedback that are identical for all trials and do not need to be logged.

 By default nolog is set to false.